DouglasOrr/DeepLearnTute/doc/diy.md

 Our input is as described above - a greyscale image represented as a 256-element vector of floats in the range `[0 1]`.
 Due to batching, the input shape is therefore `(N, 256)`.

-Our output will be a set of scores for each label (an array of `62` float scores), which can be fed into the `softmax_cross_entropy` loss.
+Our output will be a list of scores for each label (an array of `62` float scores), which can be fed into the loss function `softmax_cross_entropy`.
+The scores correspond to the characters at each position in `train.vocab`.
 There will be a different set of scores for each example in the batch (as the scores must depend on the input image), so the output shape is `(N, 62)`.

 So we need to design a function that maps `(N, 256) -> (N, 62)`.